Johnny Mnemonic (film): Reception

+Legacy

 In a career retrospective of Reeves' films for Entertainment Weekly, Chris Nashawaty ranked the film as Reeves' second worst, calling the film's fans "nuts" for liking it.
 While acknowledging the film's issues, critic Ty Burr attributed its poor reviews to critics' unfamiliarity with Gibson's work.
-The Quietus described the film as having "all the makings of a cult classic", and its release to streaming sites in 2021 resulted in a passionate defense by Rowan Righelato in The Guardian, who said it was "a testament to Longo’s genius" that the film remained as eccentric as it was despite the studio's recut.
+The Quietus described the film as having "all the makings of a cult classic", and its release to streaming sites in 2021 resulted in a passionate defense by Rowan Righelato in The Guardian, who said it was "a testament to Longo's genius" that the film remained as eccentric as it was despite the studio's recut.
 Inverse also recommended the film.
 In a retrospective review from 2021, Peter Bradshaw, film critic for The Guardian, rated it 4/5 stars and wrote, "Perhaps it's quaint, but it's also watchable, and it is the kind of sci-fi that is genuinely audacious".

-The Wachowskis used this film as template for The Matrix.
+The Wachowskis used Johnny Mnemonic as template for describing The Matrix to investors, and the 2011 video game Deus Ex: Human Revolution was influenced by Johnny Mnemonic.
 The props from the film were transformed into sculptures by artist Dora Budor for her 2015 solo exhibition, Spring.